Mixed Acid-Base Interpretation

 4. Compare ΔAG and ΔHCO₃⁻

 If they are close, the disorder may be isolated.
-If they differ substantially, think mixed metabolic disorder.
+If they differ substantially, think mixed metabolic disorder and keep the broader chemistry panel in view.

 Example 1: Delta Gap Suggests Isolated High Anion Gap Acidosis